-How can ductile iron pipe be so durable?
-In viewing information on long-term performance, unlike other materials, ductile iron pipe is not subject to weakness or degradation over time.
-Some materials suffer from what is known as “creep” and “stress regression” that cause those materials to degrade and lose strength over time.
+How can DI pipe be so durable?
+In viewing information on long-term performance, unlike other materials, DI pipe is not subject to weakness or degradation over time.
+Some materials suffer from what is known as “creep” and “stress regression” which cause those materials to degrade and lose strength over time.

 These performance losses are often accelerated by changes in temperature, pressure, and other performance factors.
-Ductile iron pipe is not affected in this manner, assuring that the pipe you install today will be the pipe you rely on for decades to come.
+DI pipe is not affected in this manner, assuring that the pipe you install today will be the pipe you rely on for decades to come.

 Do you care about the cost of operating your pipeline system?

-On pumping costs, ductile iron pipe is more energy efficient than other competing pipeline materials due to its oversized inside diameter.
+On pumping costs, DI pipe is more energy efficient than other competing pipeline materials due to its oversized inside diameter.
 This reduces the force needed to push water or other liquids through the pipe.
 This can be easily calculated using the Energy Savings Calculator on the McWane Ductile Pocket Engineer.
-Check out our informative blog by McWane Ductile Sales Rep, Jon Melloan titled Can Using Ductile Iron Pipe In Your Water System Save You Money On Your Electric Bill? that addresses using ductile iron pipe in your water system to save you money on your electric bill.
+Check out our informative blog titled Can Using Ductile Iron Pipe In Your Water System Save You Money On Your Electric Bill? which addresses using DI pipe in your water system to save you money on your electric bill.

-Tapping costs for services or future connections is done most economically and reliably on ductile iron pipe because of the iron’s inherent strength.
-This strength allows services to be tapped and threaded directly into the pipe wall itself without the need for expensive saddles which require additional material and labor cost.
+Tapping costs for services or future connections is done most economically and reliably on Ductile iron pipe because of the iron’s inherent strength.
+This strength allows services to be tapped and threaded directly into the pipe wall itself without the need for expensive saddles which require additional material and labor costs.

-Read “Modern McWane’s The 18-Inch Transmission Main Story,” where Bert Weiss, retired from the City of Hayward, attests to the availability of ductile iron pipe which helped to turn what could have been a very bad day into an easy fix.
+Read “Modern McWane’s The 18-Inch Transmission Main Story,” where Bert Weiss, retired from the City of Hayward, attests to the availability of DI pipe which helped to turn what could have been a very bad day into an easy fix.

-Are you concerned with the actual cost of the system over the entire life or its lifecycle cost?
+Are you concerned with the actual cost of the system over its entire life or its lifecycle cost?

 As we now know, today’s cost of material can often be insignificant compared to the total cost of ownership over its life.
 We consider this lifecycle cost when we make purchasing decisions on everything from cars to appliances and electronics, to our homes.